 2. Jasmine tea

-Not only does it smell beautiful, jasmine tea actually has antioxidant and antibacterial properties that keep your immune system healthy [source].
+Not only does it smell beautiful, but jasmine tea actually has antioxidant and antibacterial properties that keep your immune system healthy [source].
 It relaxes and dilates the blood vessels to bring a rich blood supply with all of its nutrients to the skin [source].

 3. Green tea

-These powerful catechins have also been shown to revive dying skin cells and promote healthy new cells.
 Try this Green Tea Energy Drink for a great skin boost.

 4. Rooibos